aitaicenterdevops/devops_workshop/README.md

 to run a shell in the container and poke around.

+The second volume option links the Docker daemon's socket inside the container to the one on your host.
+This combined with the
+<tt>--priviledged</tt> option should enable your Jenkins instance
+to talk to your Docker daemon.
+However, you'll have to make a small fix as described below to complete the connection.

+Anyway,
-The second volume option is a "bind" mount of your local copy of of the git repository to the path <tt>/devops\_workshop</tt> inside Jenkins' Docker environment.
+the third volume option mounts your local copy of of the git repository to the path <tt>/devops\_workshop</tt> inside Jenkins' Docker environment.
 In a bit, we'll have Jenkins monitor your repository via this bind mount.
 The directory is mounted read only for safety.